-We identify ourselves as Reformed not because we prefer this flavor of Christianity over others, and not because we follow certain men called Reformers, but because we regularly use the Ecumenical Creeds and Reformed confessions to help us maintain faithfulness to God's Word and a focus upon His Gospel.
-These secondary standards in no way substitute for Scripture, but faithfully summarize its fundamental teachings, unite us believers in the truth, and equip us to contend for the faith that was once for all delivered to the saints (Jude 3).
-While we often make use of the Westminster Confession & Catechisms, our congregations in the URCNA formally confess the Three Forms of Unity (which are the Belgic Confession, the Heidelberg Catechism, and the Canons of Dort).
-You can read these confessional documents by visiting the URCNA website here.
+We identify ourselves as Reformed not because we prefer this flavor of Christianity over others, and not because we follow certain men called Reformers, but because we regularly use the Ecumenical Creeds and Reformed Confessions to help us maintain faithfulness to God's Word and a constant focus upon His Gospel of grace.
+These secondary standards in no way substitute for Scripture, but faithfully summarize its fundamental teachings, unite us believers in the truth, and equip us to contend for the faith that was once for all delivered to the saints.
+We often make use of the Westminster Confession & Catechisms, but our congregations in the URCNA formally confess the Three Forms of Unity (which are the Belgic Confession of Faith, the Heidelberg Catechism, and the Canons of Dort).
+Our church leaders are ordained upon subscription to these secondary standards, which they are charged to promote and defend.
+You can read our confessional documents by visiting the URCNA website here.